The Whitby High School

 The Whitby High School is a co-educational secondary foundation school, situated in Whitby, a suburb of Ellesmere Port, Cheshire, England.

 Admissions

 It is maintained by the Cheshire West and Chester Local Education Authority.
 The school educates pupils from 11–18 as it has a Sixth Form.
-It is a specialist Technology College.
-It is situated on the A5032 Chester Road.
-The area known as Whitby is further north along the road, and nearer to Ellesmere Port Catholic High School and Whitby Hall.
+It is situated on the A5032 Chester Road in the area known as Whitby near Great Sutton.

-Local news

-The school has received many news reports largely based around the success of the students.
-The school recently hit the headlines when it was voted Sports Secondary School of the Year for the whole Cheshire region.

-In 2018, Whitby High School received 7075 GBP from Cheshire Community Foundation to engage learners in Hungerball.
-The project had a dual purpose of promoting informal exercise of the school population plus focused work with groups of vulnerable learners.
-The grant paid for equipment and venue hire, and staff time.

 History

 Grammar school

 The Whitby High School was founded as a coeducational school until a girls' school was built next door in 1963.
 The new school became Ellesmere Port County Grammar School for Boys, being situated on Chester Road and had around 950 boys.
 In 1974, the boys' school was one of the first in the country to use a new computer program to help choose careers options.

 Girls' school

 The girls' school was called Ellesmere Port Girls' Grammar School and was on Sycamore Drive.
-It had 850 girls, with 150 in the sixth form.
+It had 850 girls, with 150 in the Sixth Form.